 The Population Affected – Why Is It Important?

 Different illicit drugs and prescribed medication have different effects on physical and mental health, and some are highly addictive.
-From NHS, the health risks from illicit drugs and substance misuse include death from an overdose, lung disease from smoking drugs, HIV or viral hepatitis, serious infections in the body and bloodstream, fertility problems, damage to veins and body tissue through injecting drugs, overheating and dehydration, kidney problems, schizophrenia, hallucinatory states, insomnia, fits, agitation, aggression, confusion, paranoia, psychosis, memory problems, depression, anxiety and lack of concentration.
+From the NHS, the health risks from illicit drugs and substances include death from an overdose, lung disease from smoking drugs, HIV or viral hepatitis, serious infections in the body and bloodstream, fertility problems, damage to veins and body tissue through injecting drugs, overheating and dehydration, kidney problems, schizophrenia, hallucinatory states, insomnia, fits, agitation, aggression, confusion, paranoia, psychosis, memory problems, depression, anxiety and lack of concentration.
 It can also be dangerous to drive after taking drugs, increasing the risk of an accident.

 Drug poisoning deaths involve the following underlying cause of death (ICD 10 codes):